kvnl33/password-policies-120-top-websites/README.md

 This repository contains the dataset from our SOUPS 2022 paper *Password policies of most top websites fail to follow best practices*.
+We visited websites from October 2021 to December 2021.

 Our project website can be found [here](https://passwordpolicies.cs.princeton.edu/).